 Actions we have taken:

-- Donating to Aboriginal community controlled health organisation Maari Ma to provide aid and assist in the management of the COVID outbreak in badly affected NSW regional towns where vaccination rates for Indigenous peoples are very low and COVID infections are high
+- Donating to Aboriginal community controlled health organisation Maari Ma to provide aid and assist in the management of the COVID outbreak in badly affected NSW regional towns where vaccination rates for Aboriginal and Torres Strait Islander peoples are very low and COVID infections are high

-- We have committed to increasing the number of Indigenous Australians we employ each year
+- We have committed to increasing the number of Aboriginal and Torres Strait Islander peoples we employ each year

-- Providing pro bono legal services to Indigenous businesses
+- Providing pro bono legal services to First Nations businesses

-- Incorporating Indigenous procurement through our supply chain
+- Incorporating First Nations procurement through our supply chain

-- Partnering with clients to assist Indigenous causes
+- Partnering with clients to assist Aboriginal and Torres Strait Islander causes

-- As part of our celebration of NAIDOC week, we commissioned a bespoke artwork by Indigenous artist, Jasmine Sarin of JS Koori Designs, titled “Unity Abound” which now hangs proudly in our Sydney office.
+- As part of our celebration of NAIDOC week, we commissioned a bespoke artwork by First Nations artist, Jasmine Sarin of JS Koori Designs, titled “Unity Abound” which now hangs proudly in our Sydney office.